David MacDonald (director): Hollywood

 MacDonald broke into Hollywood by getting a job as technical adviser on a film Prestige.
 After that he was out of work for nine months.

 He eventually gained a job working for Cecil B. DeMille.
 MacDonald worked as DeMille's assistant on The Sign of the Cross (1932), Four Frightened People (1934), Cleopatra (also 1934) and The Crusades (1935).
 He worked on Lives of a Bengal Lancer (also 1935) with Henry Hathaway.
 He also worked for King Vidor and Raoul Walsh.
 He returned to England with Walsh when the latter came to direct O.H.M.S.
 (1937) and elected to stay.

 Quota quickies

 OHMS was made for Michael Balcon at Shepherd's Bush studio in London.
 Balcon recommended MacDonald to make his directorial debut with a "B" quota quickies: Double Alibi (1937).

 MacDonald followed it with other quota quickies: an adaptation of It's Never Too Late to Mend (1937) with Tod Slaughter; The Last Curtain (1937); Death Croons the Blues (1937); Riding High (1937); Make It Three (1938); A Spot of Bother (1938); and Meet Mr. Penny (1938).

 Some of these were produced by Anthony Havelock-Allan who also produced MacDonald's This Man Is News (1938), which became a surprise hit.
 It starred Barry K. Barnes.
+He was sought by producers Erich Pommer and Charles Laughton to direct The Admirable Crichton for their independent film production company, Mayflower Pictures, which had secured a distribution deal through Paramount Pictures, but the outbreak of World War II cancelled the project.

 MacDonald went on to make Dead Men Tell No Tales (1938); This Man in Paris (1939), a sequel to This Man Is News, with Barnes; Spies of the Air (1939); The Midas Touch (1940); Law and Disorder (1940); and This England (1940).